How to Reuse Parts to Increase Your Engineering Efficiency

-Having a good “before and after” snapshot is helpful for your analysis, but it is also a handy tool to present your workflow to leadership.
-Talking about saving time is not as compelling as showing how much time you were able to save using the process.
+Having a “before and after” snapshot is helpful for analysis, but it is also a handy tool to present to leadership for executive buy-in.
+Talk is cheap.
+But a data-driven analysis isn’t easily dismissed.

 Pillar 2: How to Think in Standard Parts

-We already covered the concept of thinking in standard parts.
-Now we will cover some practical tips for how to think in standard parts as part of your regular design process.
+We covered the concept of thinking in standard parts.
+Now let’s address some practical tips for how to think in standard parts as part of a regular engineering process.

-When starting a new assembly ask yourself and your team the following questions:
+When starting a new assembly, engineering teams should ask the following questions:

-- How can I/we use more standard parts or reuse parts we already have in our system?
+- How can we use more standard parts or reuse parts we already have in our system?

-- Are there similar assemblies we have created in the past I/we can pull parts or design from for this assembly?
+- Are there similar assemblies that have parts we can reuse or repurpose for this assembly?

-- How can I/we design this assembly and use parts that I/we can reuse for future assemblies or applications?
+- How can we design this assembly with part reuse in mind for future assemblies or applications?

-- How can I/we modify this design to reuse more screws, brackets, bearings, or similar simple parts?
+- How can we modify this design to reuse more screws, brackets, bearings, or similar simple parts?

 - Is this part unique enough to require a new part?

 - Will designing a new part or reconfiguring an existing part add value to the final design?